NematiLab/bmijc/index.md

 04/27 | Jitesh Punjabi | [Using Anchors to Estimate Clinical State without Labelee Data]({{ site.baseurl }}/assets/160427_paper.pdf)
 05/18 | Sahar Harati | [Speech Emotion Recognition Using Deep Neural Network and Extreme Learning Machine]({{ site.baseurl }}/assets/160518_paper.pdf)
 06/22 | Babak Mahmoudi | [The Automatic Neuroscientist: A framework for optimizing experimental design with closed-loop real-time fMRI]({{ site.baseurl }}/assets/160622_paper.pdf)

----

-## Join our JC
-<a name="join"></a>

-Everyone is welcome to attend.

-Sign up for our [Google Group mailing list](https://groups.google.com/forum/#!forum/bmijc) for reminder emails.

-Note *this website* is the gold standard for meeting locations, times, and dates.

-If you'd like to present a paper [please sign up here](https://docs.google.com/spreadsheets/d/1HAbPUJqG1CfmrVLARFLbxASiGBQ65ZB3ri1jLS8TTGg/edit#gid=1168976780).